 Steering Capability

-The UAE maintains a clear sense of its priorities in terms of economic development and the overall strategic direction of the country.
-Decisions regarding political transformation are contingent upon their impact on regime security.
-All government agencies engage in regular strategic planning processes, which are subject to review and adjustment as necessary.
-This process occurs at both the federal and individual emirate levels.
+The UAE has a clear sense of its priorities for economic development and the country’s overall strategic direction.
+All government agencies conduct regular strategic planning processes, which are reviewed and adjusted as necessary.
+This takes place at both the federal and individual emirate levels.

-Until 2030, the “Projects of the 50” focus on a series of developmental and economic initiatives aimed at maintaining and consolidating the United Arab Emirates’ (UAE’s) development.
-The strategy encompasses various sectors such as the economy, entrepreneurship, digitalization, space and advanced technologies.
-Initial projects comprise new visa schemes, campaigns to attract foreign investment, support programs for emerging Emirati companies and the expansion of partnerships with major global economies.
+Until 2030, the “Projects of the 50” focus on a series of development and economic initiatives aimed at maintaining and consolidating the United Arab Emirates’ (UAE’s) progress.
+The strategy encompasses sectors such as the economy, entrepreneurship, digitalization, space and advanced technologies.
+Projects include new visa schemes, campaigns to attract foreign investment, support programs for emerging Emirati companies and the expansion of partnerships with major global economies.
 The Fourth Industrial Revolution Network seeks to encourage the integration of advanced technologies within the national industrial sector.

 Prioritization

-The UAE effectively implements its stated policy goals and objectives.
-The country has made substantial progress in diversifying the economy, improving educational and health care standards, promoting national identity and integrating innovation into national plans.
-This progress is evident in the UAE’s high rankings in various international indexes and surveys, such as 12th in the 2022 World Competitiveness Ranking, 26th in the U.N.
-Human Development Index, and 31st in the Global Innovation Index.
+The UAE has demonstrated a strong track record of implementing its stated policy goals and objectives effectively.
+Significant progress has been made in diversifying the economy, improving education and health care standards, promoting national identity and integrating innovation into national plans.
+In particular, the pace of development has been extremely rapid over the last three decades.
+This progress is reflected in advances the UAE has made in various international indexes and surveys such as the U.N.
+Development Index (ranking 17th rank in 2024 compared to 46th in 2002), the World Competitiveness Ranking (seventh in 2024 compared to 31st in 2008) and the Global Innovation Index (32nd in 2024 compared to 41st in 2016).

-The UAE leadership also emphasizes practicing a degree of foresight by anticipating issues and problems.
-Numerous initiatives on subjects such as climate change, e-government, innovation and technology, as well as continued investment in education, are part of the government’s comprehensive agenda.
+The UAE leadership emphasizes exercising foresight by anticipating issues and problems.
+Numerous initiatives on climate change, e-government, innovation and technology, as well as continued investment in education, are part of the government’s comprehensive agenda.

 Implementation

-The UAE government policy can be considered pragmatic and flexible, with a readiness to review performance and make adjustments as needed during regular government meetings.
-The overall strategic framework, goals, and priorities are largely maintained, and actual policy implementation is under constant evaluation to ensure that progress is achieved.
+UAE government policy can be considered pragmatic and flexible, with a readiness to review performance and make adjustments as needed.
+The overall strategic framework, goals and priorities are largely maintained, and actual policy implementation is under constant evaluation to ensure progress is achieved.

-A critical endeavor is engaging with a wide array of regional and international partners in order to import best practices and cooperate with leading technological companies that can support the country’s development.
-The UAE responds to international criticism when it feels its reputation is at stake, and it also undertakes policy corrections when it feels it can no longer accomplish its original objectives.
-For example, in 2021, the government announced its withdrawal from the conflict in Yemen, despite the fact that the war remained ongoing.
-This decision was made based on the assessment that the costs of direct involvement had outweighed the expected benefits.
-Additionally, the UAE has made efforts to reconcile with Qatar, Türkiye and Iran after years of hostility.
+Another critical endeavor involves engaging with a wide array of regional and international partners to adopt best practices, and collaborate with leading technology companies that can advance the country’s development.
+The UAE responds to international criticism when it feels its reputation is at stake and it undertakes policy corrections when it feels it can no longer accomplish its original objectives.
+Examples include the establishment of the Abraham Accords with Israel, as well as mending ties with Türkiye and Iran in 2023.

 Policy learning